xiaoran007/GRP-AVM/README.md

 For other dependent packages, see requirements.txt and environment.yml.

+### Packages for Unit test
+* pytest (from conda-forge)

 ### Virtual Environment
 It is recommended to use a virtual environment and use conda as the manager.

+If you decide to use conda, make sure only use conda to install packages.

 Create a virtual environment:
 ```shell